 Images from the JAI camera were calibrated using the OTR target frame.
 An LED was used to illuminate the OTR aluminum frame that has a known inner diameter of 31.75 mm.
 Image processing software was used to inscribe a circle on the image to measure the circular OTR inner frame in units of pixels.
 The scaling factor can be obtained by dividing this length with the number of pixels observed.
-The result is a horizontal scaling factor of $0.04327 \pm 0.00016$ mm/pixel and vertical scaling factor of $0.04204 \pm 0.00018$ mm/pixel.
-Digital images from the JAI camera were extracted in a matrix format in order to take projections on both axes and perform a Gaussian fit.
-The observed image profiles were not well described by a single Gaussian distribution.
-The profiles may be described using a Lorentzian distribution, however, the rms of the Lorentzian function is not defined.
-The super Gaussian distribution seems to be the best option [6], because rms values may be directly extracted.
+The result is a horizontal scaling factor is 0.04327 ± 0.00016 mm/pixel and vertical scaling factor is 0.04204 ± 0.00018 mm/pixel.